 Deepening Engagement with “Gold Standard” Education Data

 The National Assessment of Educational Progress (NAEP), a U.S. Department of Education program, assesses students nationwide on reading and math performance.
-Each year, policymakers, education officials, and journalists await the NAEP results to measure progress and target improvement efforts.
+At regular intervals, policymakers, education officials, and journalists await the NAEP results to measure progress and target improvement efforts.

 Starting in 2012, Educational Testing Service (ETS) asked Forum One to join its team to design and build more engaging, interactive reports that make it easier to uncover, understand, and engage with the NAEP results.
-Forum One has completed multiple reports each year under the NAEP program, including the most recent Nation’s Report Card (NRC) in October 2015.
+Forum One has completed multiple reports each year under the NAEP program, including new reports for the 2017 mathematics and reading results in April 2018.

-For each report, Forum One works with a large team of stakeholders to identify the key stories in the data and present them in clear, compelling charts, data visualizations, and design treatments.
+For each report, Forum One works with a large team of stakeholders to identify the key stories in the data and present them in clear and compelling charts, data visualizations, and design treatments.
+Over the course of our work, it became clear that producing single reports for each data release was not the best solution to showcase the depth and breadth of NAEP data.

-Using Backbone.js and D3 technologies, we create custom, interactive data visualizations and animations to illustrate trends.
+Using a hybrid of Marionette.js and React.js, we created custom, interactive data visualizations and animations to illustrate trends in overall scores, score gaps between demographic groups, and overall achievement levels.
 All reports are designed to be fully accessible, per Section 508 standards, and are responsively designed to the tablet level.

 We are very impressed with Forum One’s work, especially Forum One’s ability to get going quickly, and its flexibility to adjust to change, when faced with some unexpected turns.Robert Finnegan, Director of Reporting, ETS